Canada sanctions 4 Chinese officials for human rights abuses in Xinjiang | CBC News

 - Wang Junzheng, secretary of the party committee of the Xinjiang Production and Construction Corps.

-Canada also announced sanctions against the Xinjiang Production and Construction Corps Public Security Bureau.
+Canada also announced sanctions against the Xinjiang Production and Construction Corps Public Security Bureau, a state-run organization responsible for security and policing.

-The European Union announced sanctions on the same four officials earlier in the day.
-China responded quickly by sanctioning 10 European officials, including European lawmakers.
+Britain and the European Union announced sanctions on the same four officials earlier in the day.

 The U.S. Treasury Department also imposed sanctions on Wang Mingshan and Chen, and has previously sanctioned Zhu and Wang Junzheng.